 Birding tour to one or two of the famous Indian Bird Sanctuaries lets nature lovers and bird enthusiasts take home wonderful experiences.
 Tourists can actually figure out the noteworthy and commendable existence of distinctive birds by paying a visit to the bird sanctuaries to relish the marvelous and lasting unique opportunity.
 The best places for birdwatching in India and the famous Indian bird sanctuaries mentioned below will surely prompt you to make a plan soon with a bag full of binoculars, cameras, and maps.

 Here’s a list of some of the Best Places for Birding in India to help you plan your tours to India especially if it’s for Birding.

 Famously known as Keoladeo Ghana National Park, Bharatpur Bird Sanctuary is one of the best places for birding in India, established almost 250 years ago.
 It was awarded as a protective sanctuary in 1971.

 Being an ornithologist’s paradise, it offers an adventurous opportunity to stay near the sanctuary at one of the well-fabricated hotels.
-The bird lovers can find great stays at its different attractive resorts and lodges such as Bharatpur Forest Lodge, Chandra Mahal Haveli, Laxmi Vilas Palace and The Bagh Resort.
+Bird lovers can find great stays at its different attractive resorts and lodges such as Bharatpur Forest Lodge, Chandra Mahal Haveli, Laxmi Vilas Palace, and The Bagh Resort.